-We have consumed 80 hours doing research and testing to come up with our top five straight line sanders.
-And we have come to the conclusion that the Chicago Pneumatic CP7268 Heavy Duty Twin Piston Straight Line Sander is the best performing.
+We have consumed 80 hours doing research and testing to have our top five straighline sanders, where we think that the Chicago Pneumatic CP7268 Heavy Duty Twin Piston Straight Line Sander is the best performing.
 From its dual piston power to the 3000 SMP and the ergonomic trigger and grip position, comes a tool that is capable providing the best results.
 It also helps that it has protective features as it goes quite fast with its SMP rate needing proper care from users.

 5 Best Straightline Sander